 OpenSHMEM implements PGAS by defining remotely accessible data objects as mechanisms to share information among OpenSHMEM processes, or Processing Elements (PEs), and private data objects that are accessible by only the PE itself.
 The API allows communication and synchronization operations on both private (local to the PE initiating the operation) and remotely accessible data objects.
-The key feature of OpenSHMEM is that data transfer operations are one-sided in nature.
+A remote PE is defined as any PE whose remotely accessible data objects are accessible to the PE initiating an operation and may include the initiating PE.
+The key feature of Open-SHMEM is that data transfer operations are one-sided in nature.
 This means that a local PE executing a data transfer routine does not require the participation of the remote PE to complete the routine.
-This allows for overlap between communication and computation to hide data transfer latencies, which makes OpenSHMEM ideal for unstructured, small-to-medium-sized data communication apatterns.
+This allows for overlap between communication and computation to hide data transfer latencies, which makes OpenSHMEM ideal for unstructured, small-to-medium-sized data communication patterns.
 The OpenSHMEM library has the potential to provide a low-latency, high-bandwidth communication API for use in highly parallelized scalable programs.